stratdev3/SimpleW/documentation/simplew/docs/guide/staticfiles.md

 ```

 Node will create all files and start serving the application using its own built-in web server.
-But we want SimpleW to server the application in a production mode.
+But we want SimpleW to serve the application in production mode.

 So, build the application release :